greenelab/xswap-manuscript/manuscript.md

 Second, Figure {@fig:feature-auroc} compares five edge prediction features computed on and unpermuted networks.
 This comparison identified the fraction of each feature's performance attributable to degree.
-Some features, such as the preferential attachment index, perfectly and exclusively capture degree.
+Some features, such as the preferential attachment index, perfectly and exclusively measure degree.
-In the comparison, this feature had identical performance regardless of the network used for training.
-Similarly, we can see that the Adamic/Adar index incorporated degree almost completely because its performances from permuted networks are nearly at the performance of the edge prior.
+The Adamic/Adar index also incorporates degree almost completely because its performances from permuted networks are nearly at the performance of the edge prior.
-However, the Adamic/Adar index had much higher performance when computed on the unpermuted network, indicating that it also extracts higher-order information in addition to degree.
+However, the Adamic/Adar index had much higher performance when computed on the unpermuted network, indicating that it also extracts higher-order information.
-This analysis allowed specific features to be evaluated for a specific prediction task in terms of reliance on degree and performance beyond the degree-based, nonspecific baseline.
+This analysis, enabled by network permutation, measured the extent to which features rely on degree for a specific prediction task by assessing performance beyond the degree-based, nonspecific baseline.
-Moreover, this comparison would not have been possible without network permutation as the comparison required features to be computed on permuted networks.

 ## Conclusion